nimbix/jardoc/docs/apps_tutorial.md

 :~$
 ```

 Now tag and push image.
-We are going to tag is as `v1` version.
+We are going to tag it as `v1` version.
 Do not copy as it the bellow command, replace `oxedions` by your docker hub user name to match your repository.

 ```
 docker tag tutorial:hello_world oxedions/app-hello_world:v1